ivkram/specvizitor/README.md

 Specvizitor is a Python GUI application for a visual inspection of astronomical spectroscopic data.
 The main goal is to provide a flexible tool for inspecting **large** and **homogeneous** spectroscopic samples of galaxies.
 This includes but not limited to [wide-field slitless spectroscopic (WFSS)](https://jwst-docs.stsci.edu/methods-and-roadmaps/jwst-wide-field-slitless-spectroscopy) data from the James Webb Space Telescope (JWST).
 Originally developed for the JWST Cycle 1 program "[FRESCO](https://jwst-fresco.astro.unige.ch)", this software can be easily adapted for a variety of spectroscopic data sets represented in standard data formats used in the astronomy community (FITS, ASCII, etc.).

-For installation instructions, see the [online documentation](https://ivkram.github.io/specvizitor/) (mostly complete).
+For installation instructions, see the [online documentation](https://ivkram.github.io/specvizitor/).

 ![Specvizitor GUI](https://github.com/ivkram/specvizitor/blob/main/docs/screenshots/specvizitor_v0.4.0_gui_showcase.gif)